KazutoKiritoKirigaya/chess-ai/README.md

 -   **"R" key:** Restarts the game.

-## AI Logic

--   The AI opponent in this chess game uses a simple heuristic-based approach for its moves.
-It evaluates the board state for all possible moves and selects the move that maximizes its chances of winning while minimizing the opponent's winning chances.

-Enjoy playing Chess and have fun challenging the AI opponent!
+Enjoy playing Chess and have fun!
 If you encounter any issues or have suggestions for improvements, feel free to open an issue or create a pull request. **Buena suerte!**